-Financial planning can be confusing.
+Financial planning – including insurance terms – can be confusing.
 If you’re just starting out in your career, recently got married or are currently growing your family – you know you need to review your financial plan.

 Sometimes the language that insurance companies (and insurance policies!) use can be overwhelming.
 But don’t industry terminology prevent you from getting the secure financial protection your family needs.

-Here is a starter guide to insurance terms to help break through the jargon:
+Here is a starter guide to insurance terms to help you break through the jargon:

 The person who owns an insurance policy.
 It’s important to remember that the person who owns the policy is not necessary the person who is insured by the policy.